Accessibility Statement for Mathematical statistics (M347)

 This module is delivered online but printed materials are provided for the core module text.
 Online-only materials include audio, video clips (with transcripts/subtitles), diagrams, interactive animations and self-assessed quizzes.
 Online materials also include links to external resources, online forums and online tutorial rooms.

-This module provides a range of learning events: face-to-face tutorials, day schools.
+This module provides a range of learning events: face-to-face tutorials.
 Each face-to-face learning event offers an online (or other) alternative.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.

 Mathematical and scientific expressions and notations